Moroccan hair oil is all you need to make your hair silky, soft, shiny, color lasting, and easy to style. This is how it is used.

 This treatment is easily performed at home.
 All you need is a bottle of oil and a soft terrycloth with which, after you have applied a sufficient amount of oil to your hair and massaged your scalp, you will wrap your hair so that you do not grease the pillow during sleep.
 If you don’t have it all night, leave the mask on for at least a few hours.
 In the morning, wash your hair with your usual shampoo.
 Your hair will look sensational, to say the least.
 And best of all – you will not expose it to any of the chemicals found in most industrial hair masks.

 Is your hair falling out?
 Moroccan oil can solve the problem!

 When you notice more and more hair in the tub drain and on the hairbrushes your first reaction is denial.
 It’s not possible for me to lose my hair, it sure seems to me.
 As the number of lost hair increases, you realize that this is not normal hair loss and that it is time to face the truth and take action.
 This is where Moroccan oil for hair comes into play again.
-It is just one of many oils that can stop hair loss and promote new hair growth in both men and women.
+It is just one of many oils that can prevent hair loss and promote new hair growth in both men and women.
 Practice the simple treatment three times a week, so you will see less and less hair in the bathtub and more and more where it belongs – on your head.